-In the event of a lockout, residents should always contact the Department of Public Safety (not a resident assistant) at (201) 692-2222.
+In the event of a lockout, residents should always contact the Department of Public Safety (not a resident assistant) at (201) 692-2222 for Metro and (973) 443-8888 for Florham.
+Residents will be charged a lockout fee, billed to their student accounts, for each lockout performed.
 Residents must currently be assigned to the space.
 Note: Residents may have to wait if the Department of Public Safety is otherwise occupied.
-For this reason, it is imperative for residents to carry their FDU ID card with them at all times.
+For this reason, it is imperative for residents to always carry their FDU ID card with them.
 Once a public safety officer or residence life staff member is dispatched to perform the lockout, the resident will need to provide proof of identification.